Promo code SPRING2022 will be automatically applied at checkout!

 • Being of a certain ethnicity, such as African American, Hispanic, American Indian, or Alaskan Native, Pacific Islander, or Asian American

-Prediabetes vs. Diabetes
+Prediabetes vs. diabetes

 People with prediabetes have a high risk of developing type 2 diabetes and other associated health complications.
 However, studies also show that prediabetes can be reversed with lifestyle changes like healthy eating, regular exercise, and weight management.

-Signs of Prediabetes
+Signs of prediabetes

 list of symptoms of prediabetes

-Prediabetes often has no signs or symptoms and can only be diagnosed by a doctor through blood glucose tests such as an oral glucose tolerance test or a fasting plasma glucose test.
+Prediabetes often has no signs or symptoms and can only be diagnosed by a doctor through glucose tests such as an oral glucose tolerance test or a fasting plasma glucose test.

 However, there are possible warning signs that prediabetes has progressed to type 2 diabetes, and these include: